 When To Leave Your Dog At Home

-If you do choose to leave your fur baby at home, I recommend using Petbacker.
-This platform offers all kinds of services, like pet sitting, pet boarding, pet walking, and even veterinarian services.
+For a pet sitter, I recommend using Petbacker.
+This platform offers pet sitting, pet boarding, pet walking, and even veterinarian services.
 If you use my Petbacker referral code, you’ll get $12 toward your first booking.

 What To Pack For Your Dog

 How to travel with a dog?
-Making sure you have everything your dog needs to be comfortable is essential.
+Make sure you have everything your dog needs to be comfortable.
 Here are some things to take into consideration:

 • Are you able to pack enough dog food?